shstkvch/Marwood/readme.md

 * "Intelligent" guesses about which element you want to use next.
 For example, if you have two chunks of dialogue in a row, we assume that's a conversation between characters and your next element will automatically be a character element.
 * Autocorrect - character names are automatically corrected to upper case in action and general elements
-* Several exciting, crippling bugs
+* Several exciting, usability-crippling bugs

 Near future: